Raising your legs bent at the knees. Hanging Leg Raises

 • Lie on the floor on your left side.

 • Raise your body by leaning on your left forearm.
-Raise your right leg up, trying not to bend it at the knee.
-Raise as high as you can.
+Lift up right leg, trying not to bend it at the knee.
+Lift it as high as you can.

 • Do 30 repetitions for each leg.